-The RICG's work is focussed on identifying and mitigating emerging retail conduct issues on the one hand, with both policy and financial education sets of initiatives focused on (a) Finfluencers; (b) Copy Trading; (c) Broker-Dealers Conflicts of Interest; (d) Fractional Assets Trading; and (e) Digital Engagement Practices (DEPs).
+The RICG's work is focussed on identifying and mitigating potential harms from emerging retail conduct issues on the one hand, with both policy and financial education sets of initiatives focused on (a) finfluencers; (b) copy trading; (c) Neo-brokers; (d) fractional asset trading; and (e) DEPs.

-On the other hand, RICG's enforcement focus is devoted to the enforcement activities regulators undertake to prevent online harm and fraud.
-These cover two subareas: (i) international cooperation for effective prevention and investigation on online illegal activities; and (ii) increasing awareness of online harm and better supervision of online fraud and mis-selling.
-The deliverables of the two sub-areas are various enforcement tools to help regulators proactively combat online harm and fraud.
+On the other hand, RICG's enforcement focus is devoted to the enforcement activities securities regulators undertake to deter online harm and fraud.
+These cover two sub-areas: (i) international cooperation for effective deterrence and investigation of online illegal activities; and (ii) increasing awareness of online harm and better supervision of online fraud and mis-selling.
+The deliverables of the two sub-areas are various enforcement tools to help securities regulators proactively combat online harm and fraud.

-Mis-selling can be defined as a sales practice in which a financial product or service is deliberately or negligently misrepresented or a customer is misled about its suitability or appropriateness for a financial product for the purpose of making a sale.
+&lt;sup>5 Mis-selling can be defined as a sales practice in which a financial product or service is deliberately or negligently misrepresented or a customer is misled about its suitability or appropriateness for the purpose of making a sale.
 Mis-selling may involve the deliberate omission of key information, the communication of misleading advice, or the sale of an unsuitable or inappropriate financial product or service based on the customer's expressed needs and preferences.

-1.1 - Objectives of this Consultation Report - DEPs
+1.1 - Objectives of this Final Report - DEPs

 This report builds on the findings of the IOSCO RMCTF Final Report and the IOSCO Report on Retail Distribution and Digitalisation.
-It mainly aims to identify the types and uses of DEPs, potential benefits and risks in use of DEPs by market intermediaries, potential regulatory issues and gaps, and the potential impact of DEPs on retail investor behaviour and decisions.
+6 It mainly aims to identify the types and uses of DEPs, potential benefits and risks in use of DEPs by market intermediaries, potential regulatory issues and gaps, and the potential impact of DEPs on retail investor behaviour and decisions.

-The Consultation Report proposes good practices as guidance in relation to market intermediaries' use of DEPs.
+The Final Report proposes good practices as guidance in relation to market intermediaries' use of DEPs.
 Hence, it aims to facilitate international alignment in this area.
 It identifies the issues and gaps in regulation of DEPs and provides good practices as guidance for IOSCO members so as to facilitate regulatory alignment in the supervision and regulation of DEPs.
-This consultation report also analyses how DEPs can be used to promote investor education and educational material and provides some good practices in this context.
+This Final Report also analyses how DEPs can be used to promote investor education and educational material and provides some good practices in this context.

-The Report is based on a comprehensive survey by RICG of IOSCO members, extensive academic research, IOSCO members' experiences and various interactions with the financial industry via roundtables and other means.
+The Final Report is based on a comprehensive survey by RICG of IOSCO members, extensive academic research, IOSCO members' experiences and various interactions with the financial industry via roundtables and other means.
 Appendix A to this report contains a list of the 30 IOSCO regulatory authorities, from 26 jurisdictions, that responded to the IOSCO RICG survey on DEPs.
+The Appendix also sets out the consultation questions and summarizes the feedback received, which was taken into account when finalizing this report.